greyatomtestuser2/DS-SF-44/lessons/lesson-16/README.md

 store1_open_data[['Sales']].plot()
 ```

-**Check** Compute the autocorrelation of Sales in Store 1 for lag 1 and 2.
+**Check**: Compute the autocorrelation of Sales in Store 1 for lag 1 and 2.
 Will we be able to use a predictive model - particularly an autoregressive one?

 ```python
 store1_data.Sales.autocorr(lag=1) # -0.12